 - Program applicants will be required to take and pass the HESI entrance examination with a minimum passing score of 75% (scores will be rounded to the nearest whole number).
-The HESI Exam consists of three sections: Math, Reading Comprehension, and Science. - Complete an interview with a program faculty member and/or the program director, respectively. - Program applicants must have a minimum GPA of 2.5 - If applicant has 12 semester credits or 16 quarter credits of college coursework, college transcripts will be used. - If applicant has less than 12 semester credits or 16 quarter credits of college coursework, high school transcripts will be used. - If applicant has no college credit but GED or High School Equivalency, applicant will be considered to have a 2.5 GPA.
+The HESI Exam consists of three sections: Math, Reading Comprehension, and Science. - Complete an interview with a program faculty member and/or the program director, respectively. - Program applicants must have a minimum GPA of 2.5

-- All individuals interested in admission to the ADN program should be aware they will be required to have the following: - A physical examination which attests to the individual's ability to meet the physical and mental requirements necessary to perform nursing or physical therapy assistant practice functions. - A negative TB test (PPD) within 12 months and annually while in the program and/or chest x-ray when indicated. - Immunity to mumps, rubella and varicella verified with proof of vaccine or titer. - Immunity to tetanus, diphtheria and pertussis verified with proof of vaccine or titer. - Hepatitis B Proof of immunity or proof of series or signed declination. - Following admission, criminal background checks and drug/alcohol screening are conducted in order to ensure that nursing students are competent, safe, and trustworthy to engage in clinical rotations and other critical aspects of the programs, the activities of which can pose particular risks to other students, health workers and the public. - Flu vaccine if vaccine is declined then a mask may be required to be worn while in the clinical facility.
+- If applicant has 12 semester credits or 16 quarter credits of college coursework, college transcripts will be used. - If applicant has less than 12 semester credits or 16 quarter credits of college coursework, high school transcripts will be used. - All individuals interested in admission to the ADN program should be aware they will be required to have the following: - A physical examination which attests to the individual's ability to meet the physical and mental requirements necessary to perform nursing or physical therapy assistant practice functions. - A negative TB test (PPD) within 12 months and annually while in the program and/or chest x-ray when indicated. - Immunity to mumps, rubella and varicella verified with proof of vaccine or titer. - Immunity to tetanus, diphtheria and pertussis verified with proof of vaccine or titer. - Hepatitis B Proof of immunity or proof of series or signed declination. - Following admission, criminal background checks and drug/alcohol screening are conducted in order to ensure that nursing students are competent, safe, and trustworthy to engage in clinical rotations and other critical aspects of the programs, the activities of which can pose particular risks to other students, health workers and the public. - Flu vaccine if vaccine is declined then a mask may be required to be worn while in the clinical facility.

-Vocational Nursing to Associate Degree of Nursing (LVN to RN) Program Options
+Vocational Nursing to Associate Degree of Nursing (LVN to RN) Program Options their previous education and/or work experience.

-Licensed vocational nurses who apply to ACC's ADN program seeking an academic degree will be offered educational mobility opportunities that take into account their previous education and/or work experience.
 Academic credits will be evaluated and applied to nursing course requirements.
 Pretesting and counseling will be available to assist students to make appropriate decisions.